Things to Do in Essaouira – A Local Guide’s Honest View

 - Walk toward Place Moulay Hassan and the Skala

-- Morning and late afternoon are the best times
+- Morning and late afternoon are the best times to explore

 Walk the Skala de la Ville & the City Ramparts